MariusNielsen/MariusNielsen.github.io/index.md

 I am a first-year PhD-student at the math department at NTNU in Trondheim under supervision of Drew Heard.
 My main interests are (higher) category theory, stable and chromatic homotopy theory and homological algebra.

-Please feel free to contact me on marius1811 (at) hotmail (dot) com
+Please feel free to contact me on marius.v.b.nielsen (at) ntnu (dot) no

 # Writing